Mook-as/stackato-doc/index.rst

 .. only:: not public

   .. note:: **internal**:
-     You are viewing the Stackato *internal* documentation.
+     Sections marked '.. only:: not public' in the documentation sources are excluded from the HTML output of the public doc build.
 To edit the documentation, clone `stackato-doc.git
      <https://github.com/ActiveState/stackato-doc>`_, modify the `*.rst`
      files and then follow *README.md* to publish the changes.